Red dust blew in through the open window of the bus and collected in my hair, already travel worn after a day and a

 eight exotic animal trainers from T.I.G.E.R.S along with their veterinarian Dr.Sherri Duncan,decided to go and teach the

-staff of SCF how to train cheetahs to our lure system and make a video and photo documentary of this amazing event.
+staff how to train cheetahs to our lure system and make a video and photo documentary of this amazing event.
 Some

 of the T.I.G.E.R.S. 'staff have over twenty years experience working as professional videoographers and photographers.
 It

 is our hope that the sight of a beautiful cheetah pelting across the grass up close and personal both live and on DVD would

 help inspire their visitors and those who view the video and pictures, towards a more ecologically friendly way of life.

 The staff of T.I.G.E.R.S. have dramatically shortened the learning curve for teaching the cheetahs having trained many other